ucan-wg/revocation/README.md

 UCAN delegation is designed to be [local-first], partition-tolerant, cacheable, and latency-reducing.
 As such, [fail-safe] approaches are not suitable.
 Revocation is accomplished by delivery of an unforgeable message from a previous delegator.

-UCAN Revocations are similar to [block lists]: they identify delegation paths that are retracted and no longer suitable for use.
+UCAN Revocations are similar to [block list]s: they identify delegation paths that are retracted and no longer suitable for use.
 Revocation SHOULD be considered the last line of defense against abuse.
 Proactive expiry through time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

 UCAN Revocation is a mechanism for invalidating a particular Delegation when used in conjunction with another Delegation in an Invocation proof chain.
 This is conceptually recursive, and more easily described in pictures: